icu-hsuzuki/ds_education/87-chatgpt.Rmd

 [Chat GPT] There are a few ways to insert a line break in a message without sending it in a chat or messaging app:

 1. Use the "Enter" or "Return" key on your keyboard.
 This will create a new line in the message, but will not send it until you press the "Send" button or key.
 2. Use a line break character.
-Depending on the app or platform you are using, you may be able to insert a line break by typing a special character, such as \n or \r.
-For example, you could type Hello\nWorld to create a line break between the two words.
+Depending on the app or platform you are using, you may be able to insert a line break by typing a special character, such as `\\n` or `\\r`.
+For example, you could type Hello\\nWorld to create a line break between the two words.
 3. Use a line break code.
 Some apps and platforms support the use of special codes to insert line breaks.
 For example, in HTML, you can use the <br> code to create a line break.
 4. Use a formatting option.
 Many chat and messaging apps have formatting options that allow you to create a line break by applying a specific format to your text.
 For example, you may be able to use the "Bullets" or "Numbering" options to create a line break.